nschaden/VersaGrid/README.md

 ## Installation

-1. Include jQuery and the VersaGrid script in your markup.
-VersaGrid requires jQuery v1.4.2 or greater.
+1. Include jQuery and the VersaGrid script (minified or unminified) in your markup.
+VersaGrid requires jQuery v1.4.3 or greater.

 ```
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
-<script src="<proper path>/versagrid.js"></script>
+<script src="<proper path>/versagrid.min.js"></script>
 ```

 2. VersaGrid works with three types of elements: a single *container* that holds a bunch of *items*, all of the direct children of the container.
 Finally, within each item there are *inner elements* that are automatically repositioned as well: